CogStack/CogStack-NiFi/README.md

 ## 🗂️ Project

+This table describes repository layout.
+For setup and operations, use the deployment and NiFi docs linked below.

 | Folder         | Description |
 |----------------|-------------|
 | [`nifi`](./nifi)         | Custom Apache NiFi Docker image with workflows, configs, drivers, and user resources. |